pzawadzk/Behavioral-Cloning/README.md

 ##### Synthetic data
 To improve the recovery and smoothen the self-driving I supplement the recovery data set with synthetic data points.
-The underling idea is that the closer the car is to the shoulder the larger steering angle (absolute value) needs to be for the car to recover.
+The underling idea is that the further the car is from the shoulder the lower steering angle (absolute value) it needs to recover to the middle of the line.
-One way to generate such data set would be repeat steps 1-3 with car slightly away from the shoulder and use a low steering angle.
+One way to generate such data set would be repeat steps 1-3 with the car slightly away from the shoulder and use a low steering angle.
-Here, instead of collecting additional data I use left (right) camera image to approximate central camera image of car being close to right (left) shoulder.
-Fig. 3 shows a view from the left camera when the car is on the right shoulder.
-After cropping the bottom of the image, the left camera image is a good approximation of the central camera image.
+Here, instead of collecting additional data, I use left (right) camera image to approximate central camera image of the car being close to right (left) shoulder.
+Fig. 3 shows an example  from the left camera when the car is on the right shoulder.

 <p>
 <img src="left_example.jpg" width="480" alt="Combined Image" /> <br>